ANNIZHENG/Annotation-Interface/README.md

 ### Set up the virtual environment

-#### Please create the database beforehand and change the database path in server/db_tables.py line 11 and 14 to accommodate your environment.
+#### Please create a database beforehand and change the database path in server/db_tables.py line 11 and 14 to accommodate your environment.

 virtualenv env